|

 Learner Projects

-(suggestions for books to read, compositions, vocabulary
+(suggestions for additional books to read, compositions, vocabulary

 work, and/or worksheets)